-The Company’s remuneration policy and details of the amounts due to the Directors of the Company in or in respect of the year are set out in the Remuneration Report on pages 39 and 40 of the Annual Report and Accounts.
+The Company’s remuneration policy and details of the amounts due to the Directors of the Company in or in respect of the year are set out in the Remuneration Report on pages 41 and 42.
 As the Company is not fully listed, it is not required to produce a formal remuneration policy or seek shareholder approval of that policy.

-The Committee met once during the year, to approve the award of options under the Long-Term Incentive Plan (“LTIP”).
+The Committee met twice during the year, to approve the awards of options under the Long-Term Incentive Plan (“LTIP”).

 AIM Rules Compliance Committee

 The role of the AIM Rules Compliance Committee is to ensure that the Company has in place sufficient procedures, resources and controls to enable it to comply with the AIM Rules for Companies and this role is set out in its terms of reference available on the Group’s website.
 The Committee makes recommendations to the Board and proactively liaise with the Company’s nominated adviser on compliance with the AIM Rules.
 The Committee also monitors the Company’s procedures to approve any share dealings by Directors or employees in accordance with the Company’s share dealing code and the requirements of the Market Abuse Regulation.
 The members of the Committee are Rob Bellhouse (Chairman) and David Poutney.
 In addition, all other Directors of the Company are invited to attend its meetings.
 The Committee has not met during the year, as the relevant matters were discussed at meetings of the full Board.

 The Board communicates regularly with shareholders providing updates on Group performance via interim and annual financial reports, trading updates issued via RNS, investor presentations and meetings with institutional shareholders.